Frescography: Applications of frescographies

 Frescographies in the lobby of the Royal Clipper.

 Frescographies can be found in the Lanner Lehar Hall of the Vienna town hall or the world's largest cruising ship, Royal Clipper.

 Material and printers

-Since frescography is based on digital printing methods, various materials ranging from canvas, ceramics, or glass to PVC, depending on the material the printer supports.
+Since frescography is based on digital printing methods, various materials are used ranging from canvas, ceramics, or glass to PVC, depending on the material the printer supports.
 One of the most commonly used materials is Digimura FINO 300gsm.
 This is mainly due to its fine-grain surface finish, which is ideal for both high-end graphics and art photography.
 The paper's fine raised rivulets also make it extremely well-suited to frescographies in large spaces and ambient backdrops.
 Commonly frescographies are printed on Wide-format printers such as Efi's Vutek printer.